Santos Laguna: Sponsors

-Other sponsors: Corona Extra, Grupo Lala, Industrias Peñoles, Caliente.mx, Omnibus de México, SIMSA, Sanatorio Español, Totalplay, Grupo Peñafiel, Pinturas Berel, Burger King, AeroMéxico, Nivada Swiss, United Way, Greening Group, Grupo Alameda and Stori Card.
+Other sponsors: Corona Extra, Grupo Lala, Industrias Peñoles, Caliente.mx, Omnibus de México, SIMSA, Sanatorio Español, Totalplay, Grupo Peñafiel, Pinturas Berel, Burger King, AeroMéxico, Nivada Swiss, United Way, Greening Group, D'Alis Pastelería, Grupo Alameda, Inteligis Sports Lighting Group and Stori Card.

 Santos Laguna has always worn green, with white or black accessories.
-Their uniform originated after the acquisition of Ángeles de Puebla from the city of Puebla, Puebla and their sponsorship by the Mexican Social Security Institute during the 1983–84 season.
+Their uniform originated after the acquisition of Ángeles de Puebla from the city of Puebla, Puebla and the relocation of that team to Torreón, Coahuila, and their sponsorship by the Mexican Social Security Institute during the 1983–84 season.

 The first home uniform was white with green sleeves and a green vertical stripe, green shorts and socks; the away uniform was white, in tribute to Club Torreón.
 In 1986, they adopted a home uniform of green-and-white horizontal stripes, green shorts and white socks and a white-and-green away uniform.
 In 2000, Santos Laguna signed a sponsorship agreement with Soriana.